 NGC 5792 is a Spiral Galaxy in the Libra constellation.
 NGC 5792 is situated close to the celestial equator and, as such, it is at least partly visible from both hemispheres in certain times of the year.

 The following table lists the magnitude of NGC 5792 in different bands of the electomagnetic spectrum (when available), from the B band (445nm wavelength, corresponding to the Blue color), to the V band ( 551nm wavelength, corresponding to Green/Yellow color), to the J, H, K bands (corresponding to 1220nm, 1630nm, 2190nm wavelengths respectively, which are colors not visible to the human eye).

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 5792.

 Apparent size of NGC 5792The following table reports NGC 5792 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 5792 is a visual representation of it.

 The image below is a photograph of NGC 5792 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 5792 - Spiral Galaxy is classified as Spiral (SAb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 5792 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 5792 - Spiral Galaxy in Libra is classified as Spiral (SAb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 5792 - Spiral Galaxy in Libra in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 5792